reflux/refluxjs/README.md

 #### Action hooks

-There are a couple of hooks avaiable for each action.
+There are a couple of hooks available for each action.

 * `preEmit` - Is called before the action emits an event.
 It receives the arguments from the action invocation.
 If it returns something other than undefined, that will be used as arguments for `shouldEmit` and subsequent emission.